T30M47/web-app-for-proffesional-practice/Readme.md

 <li> yarn
 <li> postgreSQL

-After making sure you have all the needed instalations you have to create a new database in PostgreSQL.
+After making sure you have all the needed installations you have to create a new database in PostgreSQL.

-Then you have to create a new file inside of the API project and name it "appsettings.Development.json" and put the following code inside it:
+Then, after cloning or downloading this repository, you have to create a new file inside of the API project and name it "appsettings.Development.json" and put the following code inside it:
 ```
 {
   "Authentication": {